 We're not going back to 1940s America where the majority of jobs are manufacturing, but we're still positioned to be a long-term significant contender for global manufacturing jobs.

 Where is the next China?
-Will there be a new, emerging economy be the next hub of global, low-cost manufacturing?
+Will there be a new, emerging economy to be the next hub of global, low-cost manufacturing?

 China and Southeast Asia have already captured all of the global manufacturing market they can capture.
 Moving forward, there's simply no one the size of China—no country with the organization and workforce—that can compete to fill in that niche.
 There's no one country, or even a group of countries to form some sort of collective, on the cusp of development that can replicate the disruption that China created in the past.
 At some point, perhaps Africa will reach that stage of development, governance and infrastructure—but failing that, we don’t expect the “next China.”